3 Modifying Existing Transients

 '("-R" "Apply in reverse" "--reverse"))

-This inserts a new infix argument to toggle the --reverse argument after the infix argument that toggles -3 in magit-patch-apply.
+This inserts a new infix argument to toggle the --reverse argument after the infix argument that is bound to -3 in magit-patch-apply.

 The following functions share a few arguments: